Redgutierrez22/hello-world/README.md

 Hi Humans!

-Red here, I love Java and I'm made of it
+Red here, I love Java and I'm made of it.